 Carbohydrates – Mineral Salts

-We already talked about the importance of these nutrients in a previous paragraph.
-They are fundamental for our recovery.
+We already discussed the importance of these nutrients in a previous paragraph.
+They are essential for our recovery.
 Especially important during the metabolic window phase.

 Rehydration

 During exertion, the body suffers from significant dehydration.
-It is essential after finishing a competition or training to return to optimal hydration levels.
+It is essential to return to optimal hydration levels after a competition or training.
 Isotonic drinks or rehydration powders will undoubtedly help us.

 Methods to recover tired legs